 Law #1: #1 Isn't Always #1

-Which leads to Law #2.
+- Which leads to Law #2.

 Law #2: There Is No #2

-In "Talladega Nights," Reese Bobby said to his son Ricky Bobby "If you're not first, you're last."
+- In "Talladega Nights," Reese Bobby said to his son Ricky Bobby "If you're not first, you're last."
 Ricky Bobby, a NASCAR race car driver, later realizes this doesn't make any sense.
 But it's true in computering.
 There is no #2 in computers.

-In any computer category, one product has such overwhelming market share that they are the category.
+- In any computer category, one product has such overwhelming market share that they are the category.
 The other companies get single-digit market share.

-This isn't good because there is a loss of diversity.
+- This isn't good because there is a loss of diversity.
 Competing ideas disappear.
 The market gets locked into one vision of doing things.
 And the creator of the software has no incentive or motivation to improve.
 The market space becomes stale.
 There haven't been significant improvements or changes in most of the major software packages in 15 years or more.

-Law #3: The Business Model Is the Business
+Law #3: The Product Isn't the Business

-Starting in the dotcom boom and ever since, web-based companies have presented a cloudy picture of the product and the business model.
+- Starting in the dotcom boom and ever since, web-based companies have presented a cloudy picture of the product and the business model.
 Often, users think a computer company's product is the business model.

 Law #4: Web Companies Aren't High Tech

-Starting in the 30s and up to the mid-90s, Silicon Valley was based on innovation in technology and hardware.
+- Starting in the 30s and up to the mid-90s, Silicon Valley was based on innovation in technology and hardware.
 They built faster computers by researching and exploiting the physical properties of elements.
 This resulted in better chips, hard disks, and so on.

 Law #5: Computers Don't Compute

-Law #4 brings us to #5: most of today's computers aren't used as computers.
+- Law #4 brings us to #5: most of today's computers aren't used as computers.